CHEMeDATA/fixingmolfile/README.md

 ## Extraction
 Extraction of molecules from images or .pdf files is never perfect.
-This tool allows to visualize and edit (future work) the strucures generated.
+This tool allows to visualize and edit (future work) the generated structures.

-[Details](generation) about the extracion of the structures
+[Details](generation) about the extraction of the structures

 The structures were extracted from this [pdf](unige_5398_attachment01.pdf).
 ## Results